 Children spend an average of 7.5 hours a day connected to electronic media, and less time getting outside.

-"Kids aren't getting too many opportunities to just be kids these days," says Jacqueline Ostfeld, the Chair of the Outdoors Alliance for Kids.
+"Kids aren't getting too many opportunities to just be kids these days," says Jacqueline Ostfeld, Chair of the Outdoors Alliance for Kids and Sierra Club National Youth Representative.
 "OAK is proud to stand with military children and their families to celebrate their service and give kids an opportunity to decompress from the daily stresses they face by getting their hands dirty and enjoying some quality family time in the great outdoors."